rwaldron/tc39-notes/es7/2016-11/dec-1.md

 AWB: Or drop entirely?

-YK/AWB/DE: (dscussion of the merging concerns, but only w/ regard to Stage 3?)
+YK/AWB/DE: (discussion of the merging concerns, but only w/ regard to Stage 3?)

 AWB: Concerns about separate proposals modifying the same spec algorithms.
 They need to be merged when we get to that level of detail.